 The lesson is a favor to you (it really is if you’ll just look at it that way).
 You’ll learn invaluable things about yourself (what you want and what you don’t), about others (who you want in your life and who you don’t), about how the world works (what matters to you and what doesn’t), and a myriad of other things you might not have learned any other way.

 Once you find the lesson, it’s part of your purpose in this life to share it with someone else.
 You’ll find that you can do that best by combining the lesson you learned with your gifts and talents, whatever they be.
 Sharing means being vulnerable, which means stepping out of your comfort zone and into the unknown without a guarantee of the outcome.
 It will scare you.
 Do it anyway because it will:

 - cement the lesson in your own mind (you can’t teach it to others unless you understand it yourself).

 - help someone out of that place you once found yourself because you’re lighting the way and acting as their shepherd/guide.

 - heal you and continue to heal whatever feels broken/lacking/missing/etc. in your own life.

-3. You can offer more life for all.
+3. You can help heal someone’s soul by offering more life for all